iterative/katacoda-scenarios/basics/sharing/step1.md

    `tree -a -I .git`{{execute}}

-2. Since `workspace-a` is basically GIT repository, we can clone it on `workspace-b` like this:
+2. Since `workspace-a` is basically Git repository, we can clone it on `workspace-b` like this:

    `cd ..`{{execute}}